Protocol Death of a Student On/Off Campus

 1. If on campus, dispatch Campus Safety to the scene to evaluate the situation.

 3. Verify that the student is deceased.

-4. Notify the Vice President for Academic and Student Affairs, who is responsible for notifying senior staff, college counselors and other relevant personnel in Academic and Student Affairs and College Relations.
+4. Notify the Vice President for Student Affairs, who is responsible for notifying senior staff, college counselors and other relevant personnel in Academic Affairs, Student Affairs and College Relations.

-5. The Vice President for Academic and Student Affairs or pre-designated representative notifies the family.
+5. The Vice President for Student Affairs or pre-designated representative notifies the family.

 1. Notify campus community through email.
 Special considerations should be given to notifying significant others (boy-girl friends, team members, classmates.)

 2. Set up an immediate meeting of the campus crisis team to review the following:

 - Memorial services, if requested by the family.

 - College will refer all medical inquiries to health care facilities involved.